fcbg-platforms/nmod-wiki/doc/tms/motor-threshold.md

 ## Setup

-- Connect the TMS (MagVenture / {ref}`tms/magstim-bistim:Magstim BiStim²`) to the NMOD desktop computer using the vendor serial cable.
+- Connect the TMS ( {ref}`tms/magstim-super-rapid-plus:Magstim Super Rapid² Plus¹` / {ref}`tms/magstim-bistim:Magstim BiStim²`) to the NMOD desktop computer using the vendor serial cable.
-- Turn on the EMG desktop WIFI receiver and activate one EMG sensor – with a 156ms delay.
+- Turn on the EMG desktop WIFI Neuraxon receiver and start MR3 software to control the Neuraxon.
+- In MR3, go to Hardware Setup, and in General check that there is a delay of 156/96ms, then activate one DTS sensor corresponding to your EMG device (serial number on it).
 - Turn on the CED Power3 1401 and connect the relevant EMG to the first digital port “0”.
 - Connect the TMS Trigger Out coaxial output to the “Trigger” port of the CED Power3 1401.